skip to Main Content

 Project Description

-Conservation implications: On each of the 8 farms where we monitored Grasshopper Sparrows throughout the nesting season, we provided farmers with information on territory and nest locations, nesting status, and guidance regarding conservation actions they could implement to increase nest success.
-Conservation actions implemented on farms included delayed haying and grazing, excluding cattle from or mowing around areas with active nests, and modifying grazing rotations to minimize disturbance to nesting birds.
-In the fall, we disseminated individualized reports to farmers that summarized the impact of stewardship actions and included site-specific recommendations to provide long-term conservation benefits to Grasshopper Sparrows.
-The information shared during the field season and in individualized reports provides farmers with practical guidance that can be used to make future management decisions for target areas to minimize impacts on Grasshopper Sparrows (and other grassland birds), thereby increasing the chances of these birds successfully raising young.
+Conservation implications: On each of the 25 farms where we conducted intensive grassland bird monitoring from 2022 to 2024 (1 farm was monitored in 2 years), we provided farmers with information about territory and nest locations, nesting status, and guidance on stewardship actions they could implement to increase nest success throughout the breeding season.
+Stewardship actions implemented on farms included delayed haying and grazing, excluding livestock from or mowing around areas with active nests, and modifying grazing rotations to minimize disturbance to nesting birds.
+In the fall, we disseminated individualized reports to farmers that summarized the impact of stewardship actions and included site-specific recommendations to provide long-term conservation benefits to Grasshopper Sparrows, Bobolinks, and Eastern Meadowlarks.
+The information shared during the field season and in reports provides farmers with practical guidance that can be used to make future management decisions to minimize negative impacts on these species at risk, thereby increasing opportunities for these birds to successfully raise young.

 Project Details

-Funding: Support for this project was provided by Environment and Climate Change Canada’s Habitat Stewardship Program for Species at Risk, The McLean Foundation, Hodgson Family Foundation, K.M.
-Hunter Charitable Foundation, S. M. Blair Family Foundation, Jackman Foundation, Colleges and Institutes Canada’s Clean Tech Internship program, the Government of Canada’s Canada Summer Jobs program, and individual donors.
+Funding: Support for this project was provided by Environment and Climate Change Canada, the Ministry of the Environment, Conservation and Parks, The McLean Foundation, Hodgson Family Foundation, K.M.
+Hunter Charitable Foundation, Gordon & Patricia Gray Animal Welfare Foundation, Willow & Grace Foundation, Emerald Foundation, S. M. Blair Family Foundation, Jackman Foundation, Colleges and Institutes Canada, ECO Canada, Canada Summer Jobs, and individual donors.

 This project was undertaken with the financial support of the Government of Canada.